rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 	```
 	mvn -Pcloudfoundry
 	```
-	> We opted to optionally include the [Java CFEnv](https://github.com/pivotal-cf/java-cfenv) dependency only when we know the application is going to run in Cloud Foundry.
+	> We chose to include the [Java CFEnv](https://github.com/pivotal-cf/java-cfenv) dependency only when we know the application is going to run in Cloud Foundry.
 It does not cause any harm having it permanently though.

 2. Launch the application via a new script called `cloudfoundry/run` as shown below: